pascallino/alx-system_engineering-devops/0x19-postmortem/README.md

 Conclusion
 By addressing the root cause of this incident and implementing corrective measures, we have taken steps to prevent future disruptions.
 Our goal is to maintain a stable and secure web service for all users.

-For more technical details, refer to the full postmortem report.
+For more technical details, refer to the full postmortem report => https://docs.google.com/document/d/1IA5b77ZWIAg55aNZRZVIlUBL4IICCYWkIgNmn2agnM0/edit.

 This README provides a brief overview of the incident and steps taken for resolution.
 Please refer to the complete postmortem report for a more comprehensive understanding.